madhusudanabburu/madhusudanabburu.github.io/docs/src/guide/kubeflow.md

 docker push <any org>/models-web-app:v1.0.0

 ```
-Also update the following files in the Kubeflow manifest's repository to reflect the new image
+Once the docker image for models-web-app is built and uploaded to your org, the next step is to update the following files in the Kubeflow manifest's repository to reflect the new image

 * contrib/kserve/models-web-app/base/deployment.yaml
 * contrib/kserve/models-web-app/base/kustomization.yaml